seangnewman/PartyInvites/README.md

 # PartyInvites
+## Setting the Scene
-Setting the SceneImagine that a friend has decided to host a New Year’s Eve party and that she has asked me to create a web app that allows her invitees to electronically RSVP.
+Imagine that a friend has decided to host a New Year’s Eve party and that she has asked me to create a web app that allows her invitees to electronically RSVP.
 She has asked for these four key features:
 ### A home page that shows information about the party
 ### A form that can be used to RSVP